2024 United States state legislative elections: Missouri

 Half of the seats of the Missouri Senate and all of the seats of the Missouri House of Representatives were up for election in 2024.
-Republicans currently control both chambers.
+Both parties flipped one seat in each chamber, resulting in no net change in composition, allowing Republicans to maintain their supermajorities in each chamber.
+This was the first election since 2014 where Democrats made no net gains in either chamber.